 Retiring from Practice

 I am planning to retire in January of next year.
 I have recently received notice to renew my coverage.
-What insurance coverage will be in place when I retire?
+Should I file my renewal application?

 Notify LAWPRO in writing or via e-mail ([email protected]) about your pending retirement.
 You will be reimbursed any insurance premiums prorated to the actual date of your retirement, subject to a minimum two-month premium and limited to the 30-day period immediately preceding LAWPRO’s receipt of your written notice.
 For those carrying the Real Estate Practice Coverage option, we are not able to backdate for this 30-day period.

-I am retiring from the active practice of law in the next few months and am thinking about purchasing additional insurance when I retire.
+I am retiring from the active practice of law and am thinking about purchasing additional insurance when I retire.
 How do I do that?

 You may apply to increase your Run-Off coverage limits.
-For further details, refer to the Retired lawyers, estate trustees, judges, in-house counsel, government lawyers and others no longer in private practice booklet which provides more detail regarding the Run-Off coverage, as well as answers to questions about exposures that may arise out of your past practice.
+For further details, refer to the Retired lawyers, estate trustees, judges, in-house counsel, government lawyers and others no longer in private practice booklet which provides more information as well as answers to questions about exposures that may arise out of your past practice.

 For a no-obligation estimate, please complete and submit an Application to Increase Run-Off coverage.
 Please note that this additional limit protection only comes into effect a minimum of 60 days following receipt of your written confirmation to purchase this coverage.

 Of course, nothing is ever quite so simple.
-If you were asked to update, amend or provide supplemental opinions or comments, or were asked as a witness to expand on your opinion, this would constitute PROFESSIONAL SERVICES, so practice coverage under the program would then need to be put in place during that period of time.
+If you are asked to update, amend or provide supplemental opinions or comments, or are asked as a witness to expand on your opinion, this would constitute professional services, so practice coverage would need to be put in place during that period of time.